jdiazfernandez/azure-fundamentals-en/instructions/Walkthroughs/02-Deploy Azure Container Instances.md

 **Note**: You could also use the container IP address in your browser.

 Congratulations!
 You have used Azure Portal to successfully deploy an application to a container in Azure Container Instance.

+You can repeat the lab using your own images, such as the one you created in the Docker Lab, in my case  **jdiazfernandez/holamundo:1.0**

 **Note**: To avoid additional costs, you can remove this resource group.
 Search for resource groups, click your resource group, and then click **Delete resource group**.
 Verify the name of the resource group and then click **Delete**.
 Monitor the **Notifications** to see how the delete is proceeding.